AthulyaLesslie/Health-Index-Prediction/README.md

 This project predicts the Health Index Score of a country for a specific disease in a given year using machine learning.
 The dataset consists of health-related factors for 20 countries, covering 20 diseases from 2020 to 2024.
 The model is trained to analyze various healthcare, socio-economic, and disease-related features to provide insights.

 The dataset includes the following features:
--Year, Country, Disease Name, Disease Category
+Year, Country, Disease Name, Disease Category,
--Most Affected Age, Population Affected, Healthcare Access (%) -Treatment Type, Average Treatment Cost (USD), Availability of Vaccines/Treatment -Education Index, Prevalence Rate (%), Incidence Rate (%), Mortality Rate (%), Recovery Rate (%) -Target Variable: Health Index Score
+Most Affected Age, Population Affected, Healthcare Access (%), Treatment Type, Average Treatment Cost (USD), Availability of Vaccines/Treatment, Education Index, Prevalence Rate (%), Incidence Rate (%), Mortality Rate (%), Recovery Rate (%), and Target Variable as Health Index Score

 Data Preprocessing:
--Handled missing values, duplicates, and irrelevant features -Applied One-Hot Encoding and Label Encoding
+Handled missing values, duplicates, and irrelevant features, Applied One-Hot Encoding and Label Encoding,
--Split data into training and test sets
+Split data into training and test sets

 Machine Learning Models Used:
 The model was trained and evaluated using multiple algorithms: